jasongallant/nbcs_rnaseq/practical.md

 The way to handle this is algorithmically simple-- the reads in a dataset are iterated through, and k-mers in each read are counted.
 If the k-mers have been seen enough times previously (the number of times is a threshold set by user), the read is removed from the dataset.
 If the k-mers have not been seen before, the read is retained.

 This has two practical outcomes:  the most obvious is that "redundant" data from high-coverage genes is removed from the dataset.
 The second outcome, is less intiutitve, but important on memory usage.
 Because of the 1-2% error rate, we  expect each read has an average of 1 sequencing error, which will introduce k number of erroneous k-mers.
 Therefore, for every read that is removed, we remove k erronenous k-mers.
 This apparently has minimal impact on the quality of the assembly (and in some cases, actually improves it!).
-The intrested can check out this paper by [Titus Brown](http://arxiv.org/pdf/1203.4802v2.pdf) to get more details.
+The interested can check out this paper by [Titus Brown](http://arxiv.org/pdf/1203.4802v2.pdf) to get more details.

 ### Trinity